 Italy has much to offer in terms of unique souvenirs and wonderful products, so take your time to explore.
 Before you know it, you may end up purchasing several litres of extra virgin olive oil from a small farm, handmade lemon-scented soaps from Lake Garda to last you a year at least and more Venetian beads than you can wear in your lifetime.

 The best bit is that many of the Italian craftsmen and artisan workshops can pack and post your purchases abroad, so you don’t have to lug it all on the plane with you.

-With Kids: Some shopping centres, like Vicenza’s Piramidi in point 7 above have a paid-for indoor playcentre.
+With Kids: Some shopping centres in Italy, like Vicenza’s Piramidi in point 7 above, have a paid-for indoor playcentre.
 In other words, this is a safe place with lots of toys and play equipment where you can drop your child off while you shop.
 Check in advance if this is the case for the shopping centre/outlet village you plan to visit.

-Another option here is to visit an artisan’s workshop with your kids so that they can watch the artistic process and see how things are made by hand.
-Just explain in advance that touching the tools, the machinery, and the finished products is not permitted.
+Another option here is to visit an artisan’s studio with your kids so that they can watch the artistic process and see how things are made by hand.

 9. Stock on Food from a Covered Market